Silky Powder Tours FAQ’s

 PLEASE NOTE: This Frequently Asked Question Section is for the Silky Powder Tours, our multi-day guided ski trips for intermediate to advanced skiers.
 For beginner tours, please visit our Silky Powder Discovery FAQ page.

 Is a Silky Powder Tour for me?

 We are confident that the Silky Powder Tours will be the most amazing ski trip you have ever experienced!

 All powder-seeking, ski/snowboarding enthusiasts will love the Silky Powder Adventure.
 It is a tour designed for people who adore the mountains, but also enjoy spending fun times with like minded people and are keen to explore the mystical land of Japan.

 On the snow

-We believe that in magical Hokkaido our guests can enjoy as much virgin powder as they want without having to go too far.
-As such, we will generally start our ski days in resort, staying within the resort boundaries and doing some short side country excursions.
+We believe that in magical Hokkaido our guests can enjoy as much virgin powder as they want without having to work too hard for it.
+As such, we will use ski lifts and enjoy the wonderful off-piste around the ski resorts, either staying within the resort boundaries or doing some short side-country excursions.
 As the day progresses we may go further afield to find those hidden stashes of powder.
-For the more adventurous we will go deeper in the side country to find steeper terrain and more challenges.
+For the more adventurous we will go deeper into the backcountry to find steeper terrain and more challenges.